 It’s time to have a blast with your little firecrackers this July 4th!
 We’ve got the lowdown on the best places to get patriotic and watch the sky light up with spectacular fireworks.
 Get dolled up or dapper in your finest red, white and blue attire, then make your way to the city’s most festive Independence Day parades, festivals and dazzling fireworks displays at these family-friendly fourth of July events.
 Read on for the best places to see fireworks in San Diego.

 Coastal San Diego

 The Big Bay Boom July 4th Fireworks Show

 Bring the kids and enjoy an entire day of patriotic activities on Coronado Island.
 The festival starts at 10 a.m. for the annual Independence Day Parade on Orange Ave.
 Then head over to Spreckels Park for picnicking, games, entertainment and a concert at 4 p.m.
-Stay until the evening for the fireworks blast over Glorietta Bay.
-Event details.
+Stay until the evening for the fireworks blast over Glorietta Bay.Cancelled for 2020.